gogagum/ProgrammingLab/BinaryHeap/lib/googletest-master/googlemock/docs/CookBook.md

 `mock_object` too.

-Another trick you can use to achieve the same effect is to put the expectations in sequences and insert calls to a dummy "check-point" function at specific places.
+Another trick you can use to achieve the same effect is to put the expectations in sequences and Insert calls to a dummy "check-point" function at specific places.
 Then you can verify that the mock function calls do happen at the right time.
 For example, if you are exercising code: